Back to Insights

 The ASEAN Guide on AI Governance and Ethics is a voluntary framework adopted in February 2024 by all 10 ASEAN member states.
 It provides a common set of principles and practical guidance for responsible AI development and deployment across the region.

-In January 2025, ASEAN published an expanded edition specifically addressing Generative AI, and in March 2025 adopted the ASEAN Responsible AI Roadmap (2025-2030) to coordinate member states' implementation efforts.
+In January 2025, ASEAN published an expanded edition specifically addressing Generative AI, and on 5 March 2025 adopted the ASEAN Responsible AI Roadmap (2025-2030) to coordinate member states' implementation efforts.

 While the guide is not legally binding, it is increasingly shaping national AI policies across the region.
 Singapore, Malaysia, Indonesia, Thailand, Vietnam, and the Philippines are all using it as a foundation for their own AI governance frameworks — some of which are becoming mandatory.